The Ultimate Self-drive Golden Circle Road Trip Itinerary

 There are a few natural attractions that are within striking distance of Thingvellir National Park that are not to be missed. Öxarárfoss Waterfall is a small but mighty waterfall.
 Water cascades 13 metres (44 ft) over the cliffs of Almannagjo Gorge into a rocky pool.
 There are numerous hikes and viewpoints, as well as the Hrafnagjá Observation Deck, which offers panoramic views over the park.

 Between Thingvellir National Park and the Geothermal Area, you’ll pass the small village of Laugarvatn.
 Here you can have a little break and visit the Gallery Laugarvatn, which features a wide display of Icelandic handicraft items.
 Or schedule some time in the Laugarvatn Fontana Geothermal Baths.
-Featuring a natural pool, steam rooms and fresh-water lake, this spa is the perfect place for a relaxing break.
+Featuring a natural pool, steam rooms and a fresh-water lake, this spa is the perfect place for a relaxing break.
 You can also try geothermal rye bread (rúgbrauð) here.
 Attend a dough preparation demonstration, learn about the history of geothermal bread, which is left up to 24 hours in the earth to bake, and try some too.

-On the south east section of the Golden Circle route, you have two options between the Gullfoss and Selfoss: Road 30 and Road 35.
+On the southeast section of the Golden Circle route, you have two options between the Gullfoss and Selfoss: Road 30 and Road 35.

 Road 35 passes by Faxafoss.
 Also known as Faxi Waterfall, this large cascade has been described as a small version of Gullfoss.
 At 80 meters (262ft) wide and 7 meters (22ft) high, Faxafoss is an underrated waterfall on the Golden Circle route.
 Nearby you’ll find Friðheimar Farm, a visitor-friendly tomato farm, renowned for its fresh produce and tomato soup.
 You can also meet Icelandic Horses on a visit to their stable and learn about the history and nature of this unique breed of horse.